casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## AssociatedKey {#associatedkey}

-A key granted limited permissions to an account, for purposes such as multisig.
+A key granted limited permissions to an Account, for purposes such as multisig.

 Required Parameters: